SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     d) Cloud-ready development in classic ABAP
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab under *General*.
-     - Suppose you want to do cloud-ready development and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in classic ABAP (e.g. an on-premise ABAP system that allows the unrestricted ABAP language version).
+     - Imagine you are aiming for cloud-ready development and want to utilize ABAP for Cloud Development, the restricted version of the ABAP language, within a system that supports classic ABAP.
      - Open the *Properties* tab and choose *General* for this purpose.
      - Choose the *Edit...* button to the right of the *ABAP Language Version* property.
      - Select *ABAP for Cloud Development* in the pop-up window and choose *Ok*.